ArberSephirotheca/llvm-project/docs/BUILD.md

 ```

 These settings mirror `.cargo/config.toml` so both the legacy Rust pieces and the new CMake build can share one dependency layout.

+### HLSL builtin headers

+`simt-hlsl-import` relies on Clang’s bundled HLSL headers (`hlsl.h`, `hlsl_intrinsics.h`, …).
+When the tool cannot find an installed resource directory (for example on minimal developer machines), it automatically falls back to the checked-in headers under `llvm-project/clang/lib/Headers`.
+No manual configuration is required unless you want to override the search path—set `SIMT_CLANG_HEADERS_DIR` at build time or export `SIMT_IMPORT_DEBUG_RESOURCE=1` to print the resolved directory.